 Message From the Chief

-I am very proud of our men and women, their dedication, and their commitment to making our community safe.
 Our first responders are exceptional people with excellent skills.
-We all take it personally when someone is victimized in our community and are passionate about making those responsible atone for their crimes.
-Our police officers, firefighters, 911 dispatchers, and all of our support staff are proud to serve our community.
+We all take it personally when someone is victimized in our community and are passionate about making those responsible accountable for their crimes.
+Our police officers, firefighters, 911 dispatchers, and all of our support staff are committed to service.
 Additionally, we are vested in our community and work very closely with community groups, neighborhoods, schools, and other parts of our community to solve a multitude of issues from criminal activity to livability issues, and fire safety with programs such as Firewise.

-Grants Pass DPS is unique.
-As Chief, I oversee both police, 911 Communications, and fire/rescue in our community.
-I, along with my Deputy Chiefs, Lt.'s, Sergeants and Battalion Chiefs focus our cross training efforts toward major emergency management.
-We work within, as well as with other agencies to provide a core group of emergency managers who are capable of filling a variety of roles as part of the Incident Command System during any police, fire, or rescue emergency.
+The Grants Pass Department of Public Safety is a unique organization.
+As Chief, I oversee Police, 911 Communications, and Fire/Rescue.
+Along with Deputy Chiefs, Lieutenant’s, Battalion Chiefs and Sergeants, we focus our efforts toward emergency management, always striving to be a best practice organization.
+Our collaborative approach enables a core group of emergency managers who are capable of filling a variety of roles as part of the Incident Command System during any police, fire, or rescue emergency.

-Our professional firefighters perform traditional fire services functions like structural and wildland fire suppression, building inspections, hazardous materials response, medical and rescue calls, and public education.
+Our professional firefighters perform traditional fire service functions like structural and wildland fire suppression, building inspections, hazardous materials response, medical and rescue calls, and public education.

-Firefighter / paramedics are members of the Grants Pass DPS Special Weapons and Tactic Team (SWAT).
+Firefighter / paramedics are members of the Grants Pass Department of Public Safety Special Weapons and Tactic Team (SWAT).
 The SWAT team consists of police officers who voluntarily enhance their training to deal with violent, usually barricaded, armed suspects.
-Their special training and equipment allows them to safely contain and mitigate an incident along with help from another special team, the Critical Incident Negotiations Team (CINT).
+Their special training and equipment allows them to safely contain and mitigate an incident along with help from another special team, the Crisis Negotiations Team (CNT).
 This group consists of employees who volunteer to provide hostage / crisis negotiations in criminal events.
 Negotiators are FBI trained, with the goal of reaching a peaceful resolution.